andrey-mramorov/igo-stats-backend/README.md

 ## Modules & folders description
 ### 1.
 Folder *./tools* includes notebooks which can help to debug main python code
+- one file builds SQL database the tables using SQL-Alchemy

 ### 2.
 *update_firesore.py* is module which contains class for downloading dicts or JSON-files to Firestore